Skip to content

 Risks: Potential governance gaps, lack of centralized standards or organizational learning processes.

-Opportunity: AI Center of Excellence to scale learnings and standardize practices.
+Opportunity: AI Centre of Excellence to scale learnings and standardize practices.
 Establish processes for continuous upskilling.

 Evaluating your current state is the first step to developing a strategy for progressing along the AI adoption curve.